What to Do with Furniture When Getting New Floors

 - Be mindful of your pets.
 You’ll also want to consider finding your furry friends some alternate accommodation during installation.
 The disruption of strangers carrying large objects in and out of rooms, strange smells and sounds can be upsetting to cats or dogs.
 Worse yet, open doors can be an invitation to go AWOL.
 If you own birds or small animals such as rodents, be aware that they can have very sensitive respiratory systems.
 Check with your vet before installation whether they could be at risk from installation-related dust or fumes and make a plan to have a trusted friend or relative care for them for a few days until the (literal) dust settles.

 We hope these tips help make it easier to plan ahead for installing new flooring.
 If you’re thinking about sprucing up your home and adding a fresh flooring element, request a free room measurement!
-Get an expert estimate to find out just how much flooring you’ll need to better pin down your project’s budget.
+Get an expert estimate by contacting your local Flooring America location to find out just how much flooring you’ll need to better pin down your project’s budget.

 Visualize Your Flooring Dreams

 Want a preview of how new floors will look in your home?
 Try our room visualizer, My Floor Style.
 Upload a photo of your room, select your style preferences, and get a virtual look at each different flooring style.
 With My Floor Style, there are no surprises.
 Only beautiful new floors.